“In some parts of Ireland the sleep which knows no waking is always followed by a wake which knows no sleeping.” Mary Wilson Little.

 Oh, Ireland: the home of the shamrock, leprechauns and this unique dance!
 In addition to being renowned for its beauty, the Irish Jig is a sport in itself, practised both socially and competitively.
 Yet I’m sure very few of you reading this will actually know the basic steps in Irish dancing.

-So, why not take Irish dance classes and discover Celtic culture?
+So, why not take Irish dance classes london or elsewhere and discover Celtic culture?

 If you’re not already a fan of Irish culture, why not take a look at Irish dance!